-- 1. What is the last celebration you had at some ways you celebrated?
-What were yo celebrating?
+- 1. What is the last celebration you had at What is the last celebration you had at home?
+Start a conversation about it with family members who attended.
+What were some ways you celebrated?
+What were you celebrating?
 Write a paragraph about the event.
 Then write a paragraph telling why we call Mass a celebration.
-What are we celebrating?
-How do we celebrate? - 2.
-The Introductory Rites prepare us church.
-Make a list and follow it before the next Mass. - 3.
-Mark a calendar with the major seasons of the liturgical year, Hang the calendar in your home.
+What are we - celebrating?
+How do we celebrate?
+The Introductory Rites prepare us to hear the Word of God.
+What are some things you could do to prepare yourself before the Mass even begins?
+Talk with a family member about ways you can - Mark a calendar with the major seasons of the liturgical year.
+Hang the calendar in your home.